Precanonical quantization and the Schr\"odinger wave functional revisited: Conclusions

-In mathematical terms, by starting from the assumption (\ref{assume}) and showing how it allows us to derive the canonical functional derivative Schr\"odinger equation from the precanonical partial derivative Schr\"odinger equation, and to fix the form of the transformation $U(y(\bx))$, we have proven that the Ansatz (\ref{assume}) is the sufficient condition.
-In a separate paper we will show that it is also necessary.
+Mathematically speaking, by starting from the assumption (\ref{assume}) and showing how it allows us to derive the canonical functional derivative Schr\"o\-dinger equation from the precanonical partial derivative Schr\"odinger equation, and to fix the form of the transformation $U(y(\bx))$, we have proven that the Ansatz (\ref{assume}) is the sufficient condition which establishes a connection of the Schr\"odinger wave functional with precanonical wave functions.
+In a forthcoming paper \cite{inprep} we have shown that this condition is also necessary.

-Note that although our result is obtained using the particular case of the scalar field theory, in the subsequent papers it will be demonstrated that it can be extended also to other fields, such as Yang-Mills and spinor fields.
+Note that, although our result is obtained using the particular case of the scalar field theory, in the subsequent papers it will be demonstrated that it can be extended also to other fields, such as Yang-Mills and spinor fields.

-One should underline that the nature of the parameter $\ka$ appearing in precanonical quantization is different from the ``minimal length'' scale introduced by hand in nonlocal or discrete/microstructured/non-commutative space-time field theories.
-For example, it was found to disappear from the final results for free field theories.
+One should underline that the nature of the ultra-violet parameter $\ka$ appearing in precanonical quantization is different from the ``minimal length'' scale introduced by hand in nonlocal field theories or field theories over discrete/microstructured/non-commutative space-times. \, This~\, parameter \,does not arbitrarily modify the relativistic space-time at small scales, and it was found to disappear from the final results for free field theories.
 We still have to investigate in detail what the role of $\ka$ is in interacting field theories, renormalizable and non-renormalizable, and what is its possible role in the common renormalization techniques.

-In conclusion, let us recall that the main motivation of our developing of the precanonical quantization approach has been its potential to be a better synthesis of relativity and quantum theory in field theory, which could provide a better framework for quantization of gravity.
-We hope to use the results of this paper for further development of precanonical quantization of gravity \cite{ik-grav,ik3,ik4,ik5} and, in particular, for better understanding of its relation with the canonical quantization leading to the Wheeler-DeWitt equation, the quantum gravity analogue of the functional Schr\"odinger equation.
+In conclusion, let us recall that the main motivation of the precanonical quantization approach has been its potential to be a better synthesis of relativity and quantum theory in the context of field theory, that could provide a better framework for quantization of gravity.
+We hope that the results of this paper can help to understand the physical content of precanonical quantization of gravity \cite{ik-grav,ik3,ik4,ik5,ik-tetrad} and, in particular, clarify its relation with the the canonical quantum gravity leading to the Wheeler-DeWitt equation, the ill defined quantum gravity analogue of the functional Schr\"odinger equation, which could emerge as a singular limit of infinite $\varkappa$ from a better defined precanonical quantization of gravity.